4-HOnline is open for 2024 Enrollments!

 *The purpose of the Clover Kid Program is to promote the positive development of youth to become competent, caring, and contributing citizens.
 The learning experience is the primary reason for involvement in the program.
 Youth will learn about 4-H, participate in activities, and make items they can bring to the Wayne County Fair.
 All exhibits receive participation ribbons.
-Clover Kids meet once a month in October, December, February, March, May, and June.
-The Wayne County Teen Leaders assist at the meetings.
+Clover Kids meet once a month in November, December, February, March, April, May, and June.

-4-Hers, Clover Kids, Organizational, and Project Leaders) will complete an on-line enrollment.
+Enrollment instructions: Online priority enrollment is due on or before February 1, 2024.
+Everyone (includes traditional 4-Hers, Clover Kids, Organizational Leaders, and Project Leaders) will complete an on-line enrollment.
 No paper copies will be submitted.
 The Extension Office can assist you in completeing the enrollment process if needed.
 Please contact the office if you have questions.

-Please refer to the instructions below and 2018 Wayne County 4-H Project List (2 pages, pdf file) before enrolling.
+Please refer to the instructions below and Wayne County 4-H Project List (1 page, pdf file) before enrolling.
 You may refer to the Pick Your Project for descriptions of the projects.
-Please give the insurance and pie fees to your Organizational Leader or bring to the Extension Office.
-Volunteers are not asked to pay the pie fee and insurance is optional.
+4-Hers and Clover Kids will pay their fees online.
+For those that do not wish to pay online, payment may be made at the Extension Office.
+Enrollment will be accepted once we receive the fee.
+Volunteers that choose to purchase insurance will need to give their payment to their Ogranizational Leader or bring it to the Extension Office.

 |New 4-H Member/Volunteer Instructions